RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 Unfortunately, this is impossible.
 The original signal (generally) cannot be reconstructed from a rasterized image.
 To get around this, we (crudely) approximate the original signal by scaling up the rasterized image.
 Far from perfect, but this is as closest as we can get to the original signal (in reasonable time).

 I used linear interpolation because it's simple, fast, and gives similar results to more sophisticated filters such as Lanczos.
 Other methods, such as upscaling based on neural networks, can give better results but are significantly more expensive to compute.
-Linear interpolation also has certain nice properties that I will use later on.
+Linear interpolation also has certain nice properties that come in handy later

 ## Performance